YunoHost-Apps/paheko_ynh/doc/ADMIN.md

 ## Custom configurations*

-If needed, in the Custom Smtp Panel you can edit the SMTP user with a third party hosted SMTP server that will send emails on behalf of your own SMTP server.
+If needed, in the Custom SMTP Panel you can edit the SMTP user with a third party hosted SMTP server that will send emails on behalf of your own SMTP server.
 If you want, you can add custom configurations by editing the file `__DATA_DIR__/data/config.local.user.php`.

 ## About file storage